The face jug has a unique lineage in the history of ceramics, particularly in the southern United States.

 Those potters, working as slaves in the Edgefield, South Carolina region, created a unique type of pottery that is still practiced today.
 Face jugs served many purposes, then as well as now, including a vessel to bring drinking water out into the fields, ceremonial burial markers, and spiritual objects.

 For this project, we will explore the history of the face jug.
-Using that knowledge, we use coiling, pinching, and slab construction methods to create a new addition to the lineage of the face jug, one your own unique background.
+Using that knowledge, we use coiling, pinching, and slab construction methods to create a new addition to the lineage of the face jug, one from your own unique background.